 He has held various managerial positions in HSBC bank from 1972 until his retirement in 2009.
-He has been Honorary Treasurer of Sefton CVS since 1993.
-Simon chairs the CVS Finance Sub Committee.
+Simon was Honorary Treasurer of Sefton CVS for 25 years.

 Paul is a Trustee of Merseyside 3tc, Sefton for Africa, Waterloo Community Association and M Path European Mental Health Trust.
 For the past twenty four years he has been Chair of Governors at (William Gladstone School), replaced by the new Rimrose Hope C of E School, Seaforth.
-Paul is employed as Manager Director of STEPs, part of Sefton Carers Centre and lives in Waterloo.
 He is a Non Executive Director of NHS Sefton.

 Paul is an elected member of Sefton Council and was the Worshipful Mayor of Sefton for the Municipal Year 2011-12.

 Paul us also Sefton Council’s Cabinet Member for Adult Social Care, and holds the following committee appointments:

 David McGregor spent 12 years in the Royal Air Force and then studied electronics leading him to running the Advanced Electronics and Computer Aided Design Laboratories at Kingston University.
 He also spent 10 years as the I.T. manager for the Queen Elizabeth’s Foundation for Disabled People in Leatherhead.

 David is a fellow of the Institution of Engineering and Technology, a member of the British Computer Society and the Institute for the Management of Information Systems.
 David is a Southport resident and joined the Board in 2009.